apache/trafficserver/doc/developer-guide/plugins/example-plugins/blocklist/setting-up-a-transaction-hook.en.rst

    ``TS_EVENT_HTTP_ERROR`` as its event argument.
 Reenabling with an error event tells the HTTP state machine to stop the transaction and jump to the "send response header" state.
-Notice that if the requested site is not blacklisted, then the transaction is reenabled with the ``TS_EVENT_HTTP_CONTINUE`` event.
+Notice that if the requested site is not blocklisted, then the transaction is reenabled with the ``TS_EVENT_HTTP_CONTINUE`` event.

 #.
 The string and ``TSMLoc`` data stored in the marshal buffer ``bufp`` is